-The 2017 Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report did not provide data specific to electoral area G. However, it is hard to locate and count people who are homeless in rural areas, so there may be additional people experiencing homelessness in electoral area G, especially those who may be considered "hidden homeless" who are more difficult to locate and count.
+The 2017 Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report did not provide data specific to electoral area H. However, it is hard to locate and count people who are homeless in rural areas, so there may be additional people experiencing homelessness in electoral area H, especially those who may be considered "hidden homeless" who are more difficult to locate and count.

 People who are homeless throughout the CVRD tend to stay close to a community hub where they can access vital services, such as a food bank.
-Electoral area G has relatively few of these vital services.
-However, electoral area G is adjacent to the incorporated Town of Ladysmith and Municipality of North Cowichan, so people who are homeless or at risk of becoming homeless may locate in electoral area G close to these larger centres.
+Electoral area H has relatively few of these vital services.
+However, electoral area H is adjacent to the incorporated Town of Ladysmith and close to the City of Nanaimo, so people who are homeless or at risk of becoming homeless may locate in electoral area H close to these larger centres.